MAPS: Multi-Agent Personality Shaping for Collaborative Reasoning: Supplementary Analysis

-\textbf{MAPS can improve performance across different base models.} We conduct a series of experiments to verify whether our MAPS framework can demonstrate robust generalization across different base LLMs.
-The results showcase the model's robustness and transferability, further affirming the high adaptability of the MAPS framework, which achieves consistently excellent performance across various foundational models.
-In particular, this underscores the universality and flexibility of MAPS.
-To further validate its generalization across different models, we specifically evaluate another base model, Qwen2.5-VL-72B, as well as Gemini 2.0 Flash, thereby demonstrating that MAPS performs outstandingly across models of varying scales and capabilities. ~\Cref{basemodel} presents the experimental results of three sets of base models.
-In each set, the performance of mathematical, physical, and chemical sub-tasks is compared between MLLMs and MAPS with the respective base model.
-The results show varying degrees of improvement for each task.
-For example, in the physical task, $MAPS_{Qwen}$, based on Qwen2.5-VL-72B, shows a 12.4\% improvement compared to Qwen2.5-VL-72B, while $MAPS_{Gemini}$, based on Gemini, shows a 4.2\% improvement compared to Gemini.
-Similar improvements are observed in the mathematical and chemical sub-tasks as well.
-This indicates that MAPS can extend effectively on both closed-source and open-source MLLMs and achieve good experimental results across different base models of MLLMs.
+We conduct experiments to verify whether our MAPS framework demonstrates robust generalization across various base LLMs.
+The results confirm MAPS’s robustness and transferability, highlighting its adaptability and consistent performance across different foundation models.
+To further validate its generalization, we evaluate both Qwen2.5-VL-72B and Gemini 2.0 Flash, showing that MAPS performs well across models of varying scales and capabilities.
+Figure~\ref{basemodel} presents results for three sets of base models.
+In each set, we compare MLLMs and MAPS on mathematical, physical, and chemical sub-tasks.
+MAPS consistently outperforms the base models.
+For example, MAPS${_{Qwen}}$ improves Qwen2.5-VL-72B by 12.4\% in physics, while MAPS${_{Gemini}}$ improves Gemini by 4.2\%.
+Similar gains are observed in math and chemistry, demonstrating MAPS’s effectiveness on both open-source and closed-source MLLMs.